How to Plan Your Jackson Hole Wedding

 • If a location is behind a gated road, the permittee may have walking access but not vehicle access.

-The Jackson Hole Elopement Budget Breakdown
+The Grand Teton Elopement Budget Breakdown

-So, you've decided to tie the knot in the stunning sagebrush and granite landscape of Grand Teton National Park.
+So, you've decided to tie the knot in the stunning sagebrush, snow, and granite landscape of Grand Teton National Park.
 Awesome choice!
 Now, let's talk dollars and cents.
 As an FYI, Jackson is a tiny town packed full of fancy clientele, so be prepared to spend more than average.
 On the plus side, we have a ton of vendors compared to most tiny towns (Moab’s offerings are very slim).

 Vendors:

-2. Hair and Makeup Artist: $400 to $1000.
+2. Hair and Makeup Artist: $500 to $1000.

 3. Photographer: $4,000 - $15,000